gallaleo/gallaleo-pages/content/Homiles/20250216 - Year C - Ordinary Time - 6th Sunday.md

 ---
 ## 20250216 - [[Year C - Ordinary Time - 6th Sunday]]

+# Gospel

+### Luke 6.17, 20-26 of Sunday February 16, 2025

+Jesus came down with the twelve and stood on a level place, with a great crowd of his disciples and a great multitude of people from all Judea, Jerusalem, and the coast of Tyre and Sidon.

+Then Jesus looked up at his disciples and said: “Blessed are you who are poor, for yours is the kingdom of God.
+Blessed are you who are hungry now, for you will be filled.
+Blessed are you who weep now, for you will laugh.
+Blessed are you when people hate you, and when they exclude you, revile you, and defame you on account of the Son of Man.

+“Rejoice in that day and leap for joy, for surely your reward is great in heaven; for that is what their ancestors did to the Prophets.

+“But woe to you who are rich, for you have received your consolation.
+Woe to you who are full now, for you will be hungry.
+Woe to you who are laughing now, or you will mourn and weep.
+Woe to you when all speak well of you, for that is what their ancestors did to the false Prophets.”

+# Homily

 - When we are truly listening, we come to know that God is speaking to us, pointing the way, showing the direction forward.
 	- We simply need to learn to keep our ears open.